Eschatologue/CM_wiki/docs/class/bard/valour.md

 ### Level 6: Extra Attack

-You can attack twice, instead of once, whenever you take the Attack action on your turn.
+You can attack twice instead of once whenever you take the Attack action on your turn.

-In addition, you can cast one of your cantrip that has the casting time of an action in place of those attack.
+In addition, you can cast one of your cantrips that has a casting time of an action in place of one of those attacks.

 ### Level 14: Battle Magic

 After you cast a spell that has a casting time of an action, you can make one attack with a weapon as a Bonus Action.